alexec/docker-maven-plugin/README.md

 Usage
 ---
 The best example to look at is [the one from the tests](src/it/build-test-it) which creates a Drop-Wizard app and builds a container, and then runs an integration test against it.

+Typically, you build your app, run you standard unit tests and package it as usual.
+Then, you build a container with you app deployed onto it, and run integration tests against it.
+If they pass, deploy your jar into the Maven repository, and optionally, your image into a Docker repository.